thi-ng/umbrella/packages/hiccup-css/README.md

 ## About

-CSS from nested JS data structures
+CSS from nested JS data structures.
+This is a support package for [@thi.ng/hiccup](https://github.com/thi-ng/umbrella/tree/develop/packages/hiccup).

 Following a similar pattern as the [@thi.ng/hiccup](https://github.com/thi-ng/umbrella/tree/develop/packages/hiccup)